Tuan96/TuanSketch/README.md

 # Tuan96 | TuanSketch

-This is TuanSketch.
+This is TuanSketch, where you can draw anything you want on a customizable grid.
+The app also has Light Mode, Dark Mode, and Random Color features.

 ## Installation

-After you clone or download the code, open the index.html in your selected browser to get started.<br/> You can also try the live version here: https://tuan96.github.io/rock-paper-scissors/
+You can also try the live version here: https://tuan96.github.io/TuanSketch/

-## How To Play
+## Features

-You can find the rules here: https://en.wikipedia.org/wiki/Rock_paper_scissors<br/>
-Each winning hand equals 1 point.
-Draw equals 0 point.
-Whoever gets 5 first wins.<br/>
-The result will appear on the user's interface as well as within the console (Dev Tools).
+- Customization: You can customize the grid size anywhere from 2x2 up to 100x100.
+- Light Mode: The default color of the web app is White - Dark Green, so you can toggle this button to change the color to Black - Green.
+- Clear: This returns you to the default color (Dark Mode).
+- Random Color: This will generate random color on your grid.

 ## Built With